-- 1. Visit http://tplinkwifi.net, and log in with your TP-Link ID or the password you set for the router. - 2.
-Go to Advanced > NAT Forwarding > Port Triggering and click Add.
+1. Visit http://tplinkwifi.net, and log in with the username and password you set for the router.

-3. Click View Existing Applications, and select the desired application.
-The Triggering Port, External Port and Protocol will be automatically filled in.
-The following picture takes application MSN Gaming Zone as an example.

-4. Click OK.
+- 2. Go to Advanced > NAT Forwarding > Port Triggering and click Add. - 3.
+Click View Existing Applications, and select the desired application.
+The External Port, Internal Port and Protocol will be automatically filled in.
+The following picture takes application MSN Gaming Zone as an example. - 4.
+Click OK.

-- You can add multiple port triggering rules according to your network need. - · The triggering ports can not be overlapped. - If the application you need is not listed in the Existing Applications list, please enter the parameters manually.
+- · You can add multiple port triggering rules according to your network need. - The triggering ports can not be overlapped. - If the application you need is not listed in the Existing Applications list, please enter the parameters manually.
 You should verify the external ports the application uses first and enter them into External Port field according to the format the page displays.